Menopause and – Just What Are The Chances

 Marjorie and her husband Ken (not their real names), were having a night in watching TV when Marjorie told Ken they were expecting a baby.
 Apparently Ken was so surprised he almost fell off his chair!

-Now, most people would see this as a cause for celebration, but what if I told you that Marjorie and Ken were both in their fifties, and they had brought up three , prior to taking early retirement?
+Now, most people would see this as a cause for celebration, but what if I told you that Marjorie and Ken were both in their early fifties, and they had brought up three children, prior to taking early retirement?
 This was supposed to be ‘their’ time, when they had no-one to please but themselves.
 However, with the added pressure of being responsible for their own leisure time, the couple often feels like they have to fill every waking moment with some sort of activity.

 All that the symptoms of menopause mean is that our hormone levels are becoming unbalanced.
 This doesn’t mean that we can’t conceive, though some women do suffer from premature menopause and may go through the process many years earlier than others.
 Menopause is a process that could potentially last for ten years, usually beginning in our early fifties.
 Although it signals the end of fertility, it is incorrect to believe that it has a start and a finish date.

 A woman’s fertility decreases as she ages, and so it becomes less likely that she will fall pregnant naturally – but that doesn’t mean it’s impossible.
-In fact, there are many stories available to read of women over fifty giving birth naturally.
+In fact, there are many stories available to read online of women over fifty giving birth naturally.

 This article is for those women who are of childbearing age but who are not looking to have children.
 For these women, menopause brings the freedom from worrying about contraception and .